 Symbol: allows to change the symbol used for the Gradation Strip Mark.
-See Changing the Symbol of a Standard Mark on page 217,
+See Changing the Symbol of a Standard Mark on page 247, be created horizontally by default.
+If the height is bigger, the Gradation Strip will be created vertically by default.